Meet the 2020-2021 Fellows selected to represent Central, Southwest and West Central Minnesota

 My goal is to increase access to affordable and high-quality legal representation to immigrants and refugees from all financial backgrounds residing in Southwest Minnesota by opening an immigration law firm in Worthington.

 Even though one-third of Worthington’s residents are foreign-born immigrants (the highest percentage anywhere in the state), there are no private law firms in Southwest Minnesota that practice immigration law.
-My law firm would address the current shortage of immigration services in Southwest Minnesota so that rural residents do not need to travel several hours to Minneapolis or Omaha for legal assistance.
+My law firm, Kivu Immigration Law, will address the current shortage of immigration services in Southwest Minnesota so that rural residents do not need to travel several hours to Minneapolis or Omaha for legal assistance.

 I currently work at a nonprofit in Worthington that provides free legal services to low-income immigrants and refugees, and while I find this work very fulfilling, I’ve realized that many immigrants in need of legal representation do not financially qualify for the nonprofit’s free services.
 Besides the nonprofit, there are no other entities in the local area that practice immigration law.
-The desire to address and close this obvious local resource gap inspires me to start my own firm that would serve immigrants from all financial backgrounds by offering below-market, fixed-rate legal services on immigration-related matters.
+The desire to address and close this obvious local resource gap inspires me to start Kivu Immigration Law to serve immigrants from all financial backgrounds by offering below-market, fixed-rate legal services on immigration-related matters.

 West Central Minnesota Fellows